 Dr. Wrye Sententia has been teaching with the University Writing Program since 2005.
 She holds a Ph.D. in English and a Master's degree in Comparative Literature with additional training in multilingual education and in the neuroscience of learning.
 She values differences at an individual and collective level, such as how people from different cultures and in different disciplines approach their ways of thinking, being, and writing.
 She enjoys working with students from across majors to improve their writing and to deepen their understanding of their own writing process.
-To help her students cultivate positive habits and professional successes through their writing, Dr. Sententia brings to the classroom: her experience as a reflective teacher, her humility as a lifelong learner, and her encouragement as students' writing guide, on the side.
+To help her students cultivate positive habits and professional successes through their writing, Dr. Sententia brings to the classroom: her experience as a reflective teacher, her love of lifelong learning, and her encouragement as students' writing guide, on the side.

 She also serves as a professional consultant in writing.
 As a community volunteer, she advocates for interior well-being to better tackle external challenges in school or work, including assisting English Language Learners and ESL students in K-12 classrooms.
 Trained as an intercultural communicator, Dr. Sententia actively uses these skills to help young students and advanced-degree, immigrant professionals to get jobs in the US (or to finish their advanced degrees).
 She generally enjoys exploring obstacles that people face in work and in life, and in helping others in pursuit of their life desires and inspired projects.